Skip to main content

 3. Stamp Departmental Units

 a.
-Payments using a university department KFS must be submitted through the Stamp eCalendar at the time of the initial event request.
+The units KFS number must be submitted in eCalendar at the time of the initial request.

 ii.
 Once a deposit or final payment has been processed it is final.
 Refunds and re-billing are not permitted because the client wants to change the method of payment.